 Why make life more difficult than it already is?

 For more information read our paper Information on Different Categories of People for Graphic Communication, Website and Information Designers Including Free Reusable Infographic.
 There is also a freely reusable infographic summarising all the statistics that you can use copyright free, to share on social media or use on website accessibility statements.

 How to zoom-in to text and graphics on this website

 Visit our Increase Size of Information and Customise webpage to find out how.

 Overall graphic communication design

-We have aimed to make the overall graphic communication design of this website accessible and usable which builds on best practice guidelines and research.
-We have also structured the various sections of this website and navigation bar into clear parts.
+We aimed to make the overall graphic communication design accessible and usable, that builds on best practice guidelines and research.
+We have also structured this website into clear parts.

-If you cannot read this website because the text is not written in a language you understand, we recommend using Google Translate.
+If you cannot read this website because the text is not written in a language you understand: